Huxpro/forcify/README.md

 > Use **Force Touch** in any device, today.

-## WARNING: This project is not active maintained.
+# WARNING: This project is not actively maintained.

 ## Intro